- About Us

 In 1968, Sister Lawrence was asked to assist with the business of closing of St. Benedict’s Home in Dickinson, ND, which was run by the Sisters.
 That same year, she returned to Bismarck to help with the closing of Priory High School.
 She served for a year at Garrison Hospital, Garrison, ND, to help in the business office.
 Returning to Bismarck in 1971, she was bookkeeper and assisted with human resources and maintenance.
 In 1977, Sister Lawrence returned to school at Creighton University, Omaha, NE, to get her MBA.
 After receiving her MBA, she returned home and was appointed treasurer for the monastic community.
-Sister Lawrence served on the St. Alexius Board of Directors for many years and continues to serve as treasurer at Annunciation Monastery.
+Sister Lawrence served on the St. Alexius Board of Directors for many years and as treasurer at Annunciation Monastery.

 As she considers the blessings of the past 50 years as a Benedictine Sister, Sister Lawrence says, “We live our lives day by day and we continue following our call.
 I still feel God leading me where I am needed.”